|Understanding Individual 401(k) Plans|

 One feature that makes an individual 401(k) plan an attractive retirement savings vehicle is that in most cases your allowable contribution to an individual 401(k) plan will be as large or larger than you could make under another type of retirement plan.

-With an individual 401(k) plan you can elect to defer up to $17,500 of your compensation to the plan for 2013 ($23,000 if you are age 50 or older by the end of the calendar year), just as you could with any 401(k) plan.
-In addition, as with a traditional profit-sharing plan, your business can make a maximum tax-deductible contribution to the plan of up to 25 percent of your compensation (slightly less than that if you are a sole proprietor or unincorporated).
+With an individual 401(k) plan you can elect to defer up to $19,500 of your compensation to the plan for 2021 (unchanged from 2020), just as you could with any 401(k) plan.
+If you reach age 50 or older by the end of 2021, you can make an additional catch-up contribution of $6,500.
+In addition, as with a traditional profit-sharing plan, your business can make a maximum tax-deductible contribution to the plan of up to 25% of your compensation (slightly less than that if you are a sole proprietor or unincorporated).

-Because the amount of compensation deferred as part of a 401(k) plan does not count toward the 25 percent limit, you, as an owner-employee, can defer the maximum amount of compensation under the 401(k) plan, and still contribute up to 25 percent of total compensation to the profit-sharing plan on your own behalf.
-Total plan contributions for 2013 cannot, however, exceed the lesser of $51,000 or 100 percent of your compensation (plus any catch-up contributions if you're 50 or older).
+Because the amount of compensation deferred as part of a 401(k) plan does not count toward the 25% limit, you, as an owner-employee, can defer the maximum amount of compensation under the 401(k) plan, and still contribute up to 25% of total compensation to the profit-sharing plan on your own behalf.
+Total plan contributions for 2021 cannot, however, exceed the lesser of $58,000 or 100% of your compensation ($57,000 for 2020), plus any catch-up contributions if you're 50 or older.